hrgarber/board_game_gym/README.md

 3. Modify the training notebook to include evaluation and visualization after training.

-4. Update `requirements.txt` to include matplotlib if needed.

-5. Implement error handling and logging in the new functions.
+4. Implement error handling and logging in the new functions.

-6. Write unit tests for the new evaluation functions.
+5. Write unit tests for the new evaluation functions.

-This enhancement will provide valuable insights into agent performance and learning progress, facilitating easier comparison between different reinforcement learning approaches.
+This enhancement will provide valuable insights into agent performance and learning progress, facilitating easier comparison between different reinforcement learning approaches and hyperparameter configurations.